Updated December 2023

 When your family experiences a transition, either through coping with changes to health or ability, bringing a new baby into the family, or moving in a senior family member who needs additional support, the dynamics of your work and personal lives can become volatile.

-There is a misconception that childcare is the primary form of care provided by most adults in the U.S. The National Caregiver Alliance found that millions of adults 18 years of age and older provide unpaid assistance to seniors with disabilities.
+There is a misconception that childcare is the primary form of care provided by most adults in the U.S. The National Caregiver Alliance found that millions of adults 18 years of age and older provide unpaid assistance to aging seniors.
 The health and well-being of caregivers is of great importance as poor health and economic instability can lead to further strain within households.

 Additionally, there is an emerging trend of Gen Xers who provide care for both young children and older adults, leading some experts to label Gen X the “sandwich generation.”
 The Pew Research Center estimates 47 percent of adults age 30 to 40 care for older adults over 65 or a child; many of these households include both dependent groups.

-The compound responsibility required to sustain a family with several dependent groups requires caregivers to balance care with providing financial support for their families.
+Caregivers need to balance looking after their family and making money to support them, especially when there are many people depending on them.
 Long-term care is an expense that many caregivers cannot afford, therefore remote work becomes the most practical option for caregivers.

 Remote work can help provide the flexibility required to tend to young children or older adults whose needs require a significant time commitment.
 However, as with any form of employment, balancing your professional responsibilities with meeting the needs of your family can be a daunting task.